epigraphy-info/epigraphy-info/meeting_pages/workshop_10.md

 ---

-## Call for Papers: Tenth Epigraphy.info Workshop
-**University of Graz, Austria — 24–26 March 2026**

-Dear colleagues,

-We are pleased to announce the **tenth Epigraphy.info workshop**, to be held in *Graz (Austria)* from **24 to 26 March 2026**.
-The event will be organized by the *Department of Classics, Section Ancient History and Epigraphy, at the University of Graz*, in collaboration with the *Epigraphy.info Steering Committee*.

-The tenth Epigraphy.info workshop will be dedicated to the memory of **Winfried Kumpitsch** and will feature a special thematic focus on **Sacred Spaces, Sacred Words: Digital Approaches to Religious Epigraphy,** an area to which Winfried devoted much of his scholarly work and research.
-Alongside this theme, the workshop will continue the established tradition of bringing together scholars, students, and practitioners of *digital epigraphy* to exchange ideas, share experiences, and develop new collaborations (see [https://epigraphy.info/](https://epigraphy.info/) for past meetings).

----

 <!-- ### Programme and Contributions

 As in previous years, the workshop will consist of paper sessions, a poster session, and a variety of hands-on or training activities.
 We warmly welcome contributions in different formats, including: